codac-team/codac/doc/doc/tutorial/08-rangeonly-slam/index.rst

   u(t) = 3(\sin(t)^2)+\frac{t}{100}.

 | Contrary to the previous lesson, we assume that we know the initial state :math:`\mathbf{x}_0=(0,0,2)^\intercal`.
 This is common in SLAM problems.
-| We assume that the heading is measured (for instance by using a compass) with a small error:
+| We also assume that the heading is measured (for instance by using a compass) with a small error:

 .. math::